MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-serverpreview-serviceparameterdword-manual.md

 ---
-Description: Specifies the value of a parameter for the service that has a data type of REG\_DWORD.
+description: Specifies the value of a parameter for the service that has a data type of REG\_DWORD.
 Search.Product: eADQiWindows 10XVcnh
 title: serverpreview:ServiceParameterDword
 ms.assetid: 96e0ef7e-d90d-4d55-893d-cb3ed146e403